familycomicsstudios/TMPProgrammingLang/INSTALLATION.md

 To install, use a python compiler.

 Use .tmpc as the batchfile extension. exec.py is the executable. run the program and type in the filename.

+To run a .tmpc executable, go to the TMP folder, type python3 exec.py in your terminal, and enter the filename.